Two men charged in killing and dismemberment of 16-year-old found in Green River

 U.S. Immigration and Customs Enforcement (ICE) has used the case, as well as recent violent crimes in Bellevue and Seattle, to criticize King County officials for their policy to not abide by ICE detainers without a judicial warrant, as ICE said Iraheta-Vega is an undocumented immigrant from El Salvador.

-In a statement Thursday, King County Executive Dow Constantine pushed back against what he described as ICE’s “public relations offensive” by contacting local media outlets regarding suspects who are undocumented immigrants.
+In a statement Thursday, King County Executive Dow Constantine pushed back against what he described as ICE’s “public relations offensive.”

 “ICE is fully aware that if they present a valid criminal warrant issued by a U.S. District Court Judge or Magistrate, the county would comply,” Constantine said.